UNC-Libraries/SCTS-Documentation/Audiovisual Materials.md

     - 9.5mm
     - Filmstrips

-**Open Reel Videotape:**
+**Large Open Reel Videotape:** (smaller open reel videotapes can be boxed into paige boxes)

-    - ½” Open Reel Video
+    - ½" Open Reel Video
-    - 1” Open Reel Video
+    - 1" Open Reel Video
-    - 2” Open Reel Video
+    - 2" Open Reel Video

 Proceed to [Shelving](#shelving) if you have any of the materials listed above.